HA(L)-3: 1970

 On 20 February Cambodian authorities returned the remains of two US Navy crewmen whose helicopter crashed in Cambodia on 28 April 1969.
 On 29 March Detachment 3 helicopters supported the defense of Chi Lang Special Forces Camp.
 On 13 April Seawolf 315 ditched in the Gulf of Thailand on approach to USS Garrett County.
-On 9 May squadron helicopters began operations in support of the Cambodian Campaign.
+On 9 May squadron helicopters began operations in support of the Cambodian campaign.
 On 22 May Seawolf 302 was shot down and later destroyed by an airstrike.
 On 1 June a squadron helicopter crashed at Binh Thuy killing three crewmen.
 On 5 July Seawolf 325 made an emergency landing, the crew was extracted and the helicopter recovered the next day.
 On 13 August a squadron helicopter crashed on takeoff at Binh Thuy.
 On 15 September Seawolf 312 and Seawolf 313 were shot down while escorting a medevac helicopter with two crewmen killed.
 On 3 October Seawolf 306 crash-landed at Cà Mau killing one crewman.
 On 16 November a Detachment 7 helicopter crashed near Đồng Tâm.
 On 26 November a squadron helicopter ditched in the Gulf of Thailand.
 On 19 December Seawolf 312 crashed southeast of Kien Long killing all four crewmen.

 1971

 On 17 February a squadron UH-1B experienced engine failure and ditched in the Gulf of Thailand.
 On 8 March a UH-1C experienced engine failure and autorotated into seawater causing irreparable structural damage.
 On 7 April during a practice autorotation at Cà Mau a UH-1B crashed and was destroyed.
 On 19 April a UH-1B received fire resulting in a rocket exploding and killing a door gunner.
 On 28 May a UH-1B was destroyed by a 75mm recoilless rifle round on the deck of YRBM-21.
 On 28 August Seawolf 316 was hit by ground fire and ditched.
 On 30 August a UH-1 was shot down and later destroyed on the ground.
 On 20 September Seawolf 322 disintegrated in mid-air over Hậu Nghĩa Province killing all four crewmen.
-On 18 October Sealord 11 spun into water during hoisting operations and was damaged beyond repair.
+On 18 October Seawolf 11 spun into water during hoisting operations and was damaged beyond repair.